Malachov/knowledge/README.md

 which python  # Print where command binaries are located

-cat  # Print file content to console cat test >> test1  # Append the content of a file to different file cat test > test1  # Overwrite content of file with other file
+cat  # Print file content to console

 # Searching, find and replace, insertion or deletion without opening file
 # The below simple sed command replaces the word “unix” with “linux” in the file.